chinamike65/hugo-tuolesi/content/book1/book1en.md

 "There is Huanxi Lanruo", "Huanxi" is Ganden, and "Lanruo" is the name of the monastery, which translates to Ganden Monastery (a monastery founded by Master Tsongkhapa).
 The names of the monasteries built by Master Tsongkhapa can be remembered very clearly.

-Gelu Shanjiao's wish to prosper said:
+Gelugpa wish to prosper said:
 >
 >Although he is the father of the Buddha who nurtured all Buddhas,
 >